Meet the Makers behind the creative, inspirational products you'll find at Finding Roots.

 Sowing Sisters Knotty Garden

-Evelyne calls herself a “turquoise junkie,” and creates everything with meaning and early content.
+Evelyne calls herself a “turquoise junkie,” and creates everything with meaning and earthy content.

 Natural essential oil room sprays, body mists and rollers.